Optimal Algorithms for Submodular Maximization with Distributed Constraints: Conclusion

 \section{Conclusion}

-In this work, we described an approach for achieving the optimal approximation to a class of submodular optimization problems subject to a distributed partition matroid constraint.
+In this work, we described an approach for achieving the optimal approximation to a class of submodular optimization problems subject to a \emph{distributed} partition matroid constraint.
 The algorithm we proposed outperforms the sequential greedy algorithm in two senses: (1) \texttt{CDCG} achieves the tight $(1-1/e)$ approximation for the optimal solution whereas SGA can only achieve a $1/2$ approximation; and (2) \texttt{CDCG} imposes a limited communication structure on this problem, which allows for significant gains via parallelization.
-SGA is sequential in nature and therefore is not parallelizable.
 We showed empirically via an area coverage simulation with multiple agents that \texttt{CDCG} outperforms the greedy algorithm.

-\section{Appendix A\\Assumptions for Theorem \ref{thm:main_result}}
+\section{Appendix A: Assumptions for Theorem \ref{thm:main_result}}

 Consider the continuous relaxation of Problem \ref{prob:main_problem} that was described in Section \ref{subsect:cont_ext}.
 We assume that the Euclidean distance between elements of the convex set $\setP$ are uniformly bounded, i.e. that